rvojtus/UMLift/docs/user_documentation.md

 #### 2. Run the program

 After building, you can run the program using one of the following methods:

+- Using the generated runnable JAR file: After installation, the runnable JAR file can be found in `UMLift-Standalone/target/UMLift-Standalone-VERSION-runnable.jar`.
+Simply double-click it.

 - From the root directory: